alumppio/custom_corryvreckan_modules/README.md

 There is also a quite detailed [lab course on silicon sensors](https://www.physi.uni-heidelberg.de/Einrichtungen/FP/anleitungen/F96.pdf) where corryvreckan is used.

- [My lab report](Lab_report_CERN.pdf) describes quite well what I did in Corryvreckan.
+ [My lab report](Lab_report_CERN.pdf) describes quite well what I did in corryvreckan.

 ## Using my modules to get tracking data with gaseous strip detectors

-I found two approaches that can successfully create tracking data using corryvreckan: by creating Cluster objects from reconstructed gaseous strip detector clusters or by creating Pixel objects from matched reconstructed XY clusters in Corryvreckan.
+I found two approaches that can successfully create tracking data using corryvreckan: by creating Cluster objects from reconstructed gaseous strip detector clusters or by creating Pixel objects from matched reconstructed XY clusters in corryvreckan.
 I found the method of creating Pixel objects out of matched clusters to be the better one.

 The approaches are explained in more detail in [a lab report of my summer work at CERN].